by Dr. C.H. Weaver M.D. updated 6/2022

 Although surgery offers some patients the chance for a cure a majority of patients with liver metastases are not candidates for surgery because of the size or location of their tumors or their general health.

-If the tumors cannot be removed surgically there are several other therapeutic options for the treatment of liver metastases, and isolated areas of cancer in other organs.
+If the tumors cannot be removed surgically there are other therapeutic options for the treatment of liver metastases, and isolated areas of cancer in other organs.
 The type of directed therapy used is determined by the size of the cancer, the number of metastases, and the location of the cancer within the liver or other organs.

 The use of minimally invasive techniques such as ablation, embolization, and radioembolization allows the delivery of radiation therapy or chemotherapy directly to the liver tumor(s).
 Other therapies include radiofrequency ablation (RFA) which uses heat to kill cancer cells, cryotherapy (use of cold to kill cancer cells), delivery of chemotherapy directly to the liver, and radiation.10,12-19